Why Might You Have Itchy Skin?

 Cetraben Cream & Ointment can be purchased over the counter or prescribed as a daily therapy treatment to prevent flare-ups of chronic skin conditions.

 Balneum Plus Cream

 Balneum Plus is also an emollient and works similarly to standard Balneum Cream, which removes dead skin and builds up the skin's barrier function.
 The big difference is Balneum Plus contains a local anaesthetic, which works to provide greater relief from the itchiness associated with irritated skin when applied to the affected area.

-Containing two active ingredients, urea and lauromacrogols, Balneum Plus provides double action support against itchiness and dry skin.
+Containing two active ingredients, urea and lauromacrogols, Balneum Plus provides double-action support against itchiness and dry skin.
 Urea is a natural substance found on the skin that absorbs water, helping rehydrate dry and scaly patches.
-Lauromacrogols has the same properties as a local anaesthetic and is effective for itch relief.
+Lauromacrogols have the same properties as a local anaesthetic and are effective for itch relief.

 This treatment is especially adept at soothing symptoms of eczema and dermatitis, which are exacerbated when the skin is allowed to dry out.
 Use Balneum Plus regularly to experience the best results.

 E45 Itch-Relief Cream

 E45 Itch Relief Cream is a smooth, non-greasy moisturiser that provides immediate, long-acting relief from itchy and irritated skin caused by conditions such as eczema and dermatitis suitable for the whole family.